-The impacts on existing land use patterns from increased noise, light, and glare would be less than significant under CEQA for all alternatives because existing transportation corridors are already exposed to increased levels of noise from train and vehicular traffic, and intermittent noise from HSR service is not anticipated to cause changes in land use patterns by introducing incompatible uses.
+The impacts on existing land use patterns from increased noise, light, and glare would be less than significant under CEQA for all alternatives because existing transportation corridors are already exposed to increased levels of noise from train and vehicular traffic.
 HSR train noise would be intermittent and of short duration at any given location, and the predominant land uses in the vicinity of the proposed brightly lit maintenance facilities are industrial or vacant/agricultural lands and would not be sensitive to increases in light and glare.

-3.13.6.3 Inducement of Population Growth beyond Planned Levels
+Inducement of Population Growth beyond Planned Levels